neurosity/ganglion-ble/README.md

 init();
 ```

-Currently, a sample consists of a Uint8Array of 20.
-Next steps are to process this buffer into a sample following this data structure:
+A sample follows this data structure:

 ``` js
 {